soyuka/explorer/doc/Plugins.md

 **Hooks** are used to print elements in the view so that the user can use our Job, our Router or both.

 The **Router** allows us to add api routes to Explorer.
 This way you could build whole sub-applications using explorer components.
-A complex example that use Views on top of the router can be seen [in the Upload plugin](https://github.com/soyuka/explorer/tree/master/plugins/upload).

 **Job** is a separated element for *long-polling* jobs.
 You don't want the user to wait for 2 minutes in front of the loading wheel before getting a response from a 40gb upload.
 Those are `forked` (running in the background) and they communicate with Explorer through [IPCEE](https://github.com/soyuka/IPCEE).

-## Basic structure
+## Main structure

 First expose an `index.js`: